Russia has a cadre of readied excuses to deny death benefits to dead soldiers’ families

 Shkrebets reported on Vkontakte that his son was aboard the Moskva and was listed as "missing,” earlier in the war.

-A post about a Russian soldier refers to him as dying on the border with Ukraine, but where precisely that means is something of a mystery.
-Russia does not observe the sovereign borders of Ukraine.
-From the Kremlin’s perspective, Ukraine does not exist.
-The lone exception appears to be when paying death benefits is concerned.
+A post about a Russian soldier refers to him as dying on the border with Ukraine, but it is unclear exactly where that is since Russia does not recognize the sovereign borders of Ukraine.
+From the Kremlin's perspective, Ukraine does not exist, except for paying death benefits.